Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 The reMarkable, on the other hand, throws all kinds of things at you from the beginning.
 You still add your documents from a desktop app — and here I may as well mention that you need to set up a free, simple account on the site to do so, and to enable web-based syncing of documents (it was quick and seems harmless).
 Once they’re on the device, you navigate via a busy home screen that lists all docs, or just PDFs, or just e-books, or your notebooks, of which you can create as many as you like: one for sketches, another for work notes, another for to-dos, etc.

-Inside documents, you’ll use the three buttons at the bottom of the device to go forward, back, or return home.
+Inside documents, you’ll use the three buttons at the bottom of the device to go forward, back or return home.
 Disappointingly, you can’t swipe or tap to go to next or previous pages.
 I much preferred the DPT’s simplified controls; buttons may be useful on a dedicated e-reader, where page turning is by far the most frequent action, but the reMarkable is meant to be like a piece of paper and the buttons seem at odds with that idea.

 The real issue I have, however, is one I have with both.
 You’re very limited in what you can do with the documents.
 Reading them is great.
 But neither device is good at exporting the actions you take off the device.
 For example, if you find a portion of a document you want to remember, what can you do?